Harold Atteridge: Working methods

-In published interviews, Atteridge spoke of the process of writing a revue.
+In a 2014 interview, Atteridge spoke of the process of writing a revue.

-Recalling the composition of one of the songs for which he is best known, he said, "Coming downtown on the subway the other evening I scribbled on the back of an envelope the lyrics of a one-step, 'By the Beautiful Sea,' and handed them that night to Harry Carroll. ...
+Recalling the creation of one of the songs for which he is best known, he said, "Coming downtown on the subway the other evening I scribbled on the back of an envelope the lyrics of a one-step, 'By the Beautiful Sea', and handed them that night to Harry Carroll. ...
 Carroll immediately wrote a melody for the words and now the tune is proving a favorite at local dance palaces, cabarets, and restaurants.
 Which goes to show that one can accomplish things of real value during otherwise idle moments."